ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-12. How can we determine optimal value of $\lambda$ ?
+Q. How can we determine optimal value of $\lambda$ ?

 <details><summary><b>Answer</b></summary>